How to Process Ingredients for Carp Bait

 What grinding changes

-Reducing a coarse ingredient into a controlled meal can make the bait easier to roll and improve its distribution through the paste.
+Reducing a coarse ingredient into a controlled meal can make a bait easier to roll and improve distribution through the paste.

-But milling everything to very fine flour can create a dense, tightly packed matrix with less coarse structure and fewer obvious physical breakdown points.
+But milling everything into fine flour can create a dense, tightly packed bait with less texture and fewer obvious physical breakdown points.

 I would normally reduce particle size when the original material is too coarse for the manufacturing job.

-Examples include a seed mix with large hard pieces that split the sausage during extrusion, a coarse pellet meal that will not distribute evenly, or a hookbait mix where consistency and uniformity matter more than rough texture.
+Examples include a seed mix with large hard pieces that split the sausage during extrusion, a coarse pellet meal that will not distribute evenly, or a hookbait mix where consistency matters more than rough texture.

 But there is a difference between making an ingredient uniform enough and milling it into unnecessary dust.

-Some ingredients are useful precisely because they are not uniform powders.
+Some ingredients are useful because they are not uniform powders.

 Coarse birdfoods, crushed seeds, biscuit meals, pellet crumb and certain nut or cereal fractions can contribute physical character to a bait.